-"We've been together so long already, I'm sure we could stay together for many years to come."
+"We've been together for so long already, we could easily stay together for many years to come."

 "We could, but that doesn't mean we should.
 I think…I think we should let it end, before we end up hating each other."

 Yamcha looked alarmed.
 This was very different from the breakup threats she had issued in the past.
 Her words were calm and calculated, not thoughtlessly screamed during a passionate argument.
 He was afraid she might be serious.
 Yamcha grabbed her hand across the table.
 "Bulma, I love you.
 I could never hate you.
 Maybe we don't have the best relationship in the world, but I still think it's worth saving."

 "I don't.
 Goodbye, Yamcha."
 She yanked her hand away from his and got up from the table.

 "Bulma, wait!"
 He jumped up from his seat and started to go after her.
 The other restaurant patrons couldn't help but notice the scene going on between them now, but he didn't care.
 He couldn't let her go.
 "Come on, we can talk about this!
 Just sit down and—"

 "Don't come back to Capsule Corp. tonight.
 You still have that apartment, right?
 I'll have your things sent to you."
 She swiftly exited the restaurant, leaving a bewildered Yamcha standing slack-jawed next to the table.